northbright/Notes/hardware/dell/dell-s2721dgf-monitor-displays-a-black-screen.md

 # Dell S2721DGF Monitor Displays a Black Screen

 ## Problem
-* Dell S2721DGF Monitor Displays a Black Screen when Power on the PC(Dell Precision T3460)
+* Dell S2721DGF Monitor Displays a Black Screen when Power on the PC(Dell Precision T3460 with Windows 11 Home)
 * PC Started Successfully(HDD LED is Blinking and Keyboard LEDs Work when Pressing NumLock, CapsLock)

 ## Solution